matteocrippa/awesome-swift/README.md

 * [Swift Sandbox](http://swiftsandbox.io) - Weekly newsletter focused on Swift code snippets, playgrounds and projects.
 Every Friday.
 Free.
 * [Swift Tips](https://github.com/jbrennan/swift-tips) - Swift tips collection.
 * [Swift-Weekly](http://goo.gl/HHOQWO) - Weekly Swift Language Gems, Tips and Tricks
-* [HACKING WITH SWIFT](https://www.hackingwithswift.com) - **Hacking with Swift** is a complete Swift training course that teaches you app development through 30 hands-on projects, for free.
-Everything is taught as part of a practical project, so you can immediately apply your knowledge as you learn.
-* [HackingWithSwift](https://github.com/twostraws/HackingWithSwift) - The project source code for hackingwithswift.com

 ### Style Guides
 * [GitHub](https://github.com/github/swift-style-guide) - Style guide & coding conventions for Swift projects.